zfs-old-crap/linkytime/docs/DeveloperGuide.md

 **Aspect: How FindMeetingCommand executes:**

-* Similar to `AddMeetingCommand`'s considerations concerning model storage and modification of underlying model object.
+* Similar to the considerations of the `AddMeetingCommand`, this command is also concerned with the model storage and the modification of the underlying model object.

 **Aspect : Behaviour of find command when multiple keywords are provided:**